astutespruce/sarp-connectivity/analysis/prep/network/README.md

 1. Run `download_nhd.py` to download NHD High Resolution Plus data for all applicable HUC4s that have dams.
 2. Run `download_nwi.py` to download National Wetlands Inventory data.
 3. Manually download state-level LIDAR waterbody datasets.
-4. Run `extract_nhd.py` to extract flowlines, flowline joins, waterbodies, NHD barriers (points, lines, polygons) for each HUC2, followed by `aggregate_nhd_barriers.py` to aggregate NHD barriers across all HUC2s.
+4. Run `extract_nhd.py` to extract flowlines, flowline joins, waterbodies, NHD barriers (points, lines, polygons) for each HUC2.
 5. Run any special pre-processing scripts in `special` (e.g., `region2.py`)
 6. Run `extract_nwi.py` to extract NWI waterbodies and altered rivers that intersect the above flowlines.
 7. Run `merge_waterbodies.py` to merge NHD and NWI waterbodies (and others, depending on region).